kumawatprateek/Design_-_Analysis_of_Algorithms-DSA-/README.md

-Here's a README template tailored to the algorithms you've listed.
-You can adjust the descriptions and instructions as needed.

----

 # Design and Analysis of Algorithms

 Welcome to the repository for Design and Analysis of Algorithms.
-This repository contains implementations of various algorithms used in the study of algorithms and data structures.
+This repository contains C implementations of various algorithms commonly studied in the design and analysis of algorithms.

 ## Table of Contents